 Obligation for major banks to provide certain cash services

-In September 2019, the Government submitted the bill Obligation for credit institutions to provide cash services (Bill 2019/20:23), (in swedish only) to the Riksdag (the Swedish Parliament).
-The bill proposes that Swedish credit institutions and branches of foreign credit institutions should be obliged to provide cash services to a satisfactory extent throughout Sweden.
-The proposals involve certain large credit institutions – currently the six largest banks in Sweden – being obliged to provide certain cash services throughout Sweden with effect from 1 January 2021.
+This requirement means that certain large credit institutions – currently the six largest banks in Sweden – are obliged to provide certain cash services throughout Sweden.
 The purpose is to ensure a certain minimum level of access to cash services for consumers and companies.
-The proposal states that banks providing basic payment accounts with basic functions to consumers are obliged to supply places for cash withdrawals.
+Banks providing payment accounts with basic functions to consumers are also obliged to provide places for cash withdrawals.
 The obligation to provide cash services does not include an obligation to provide deposit services for consumers.
 Moreover, banks providing payment accounts to companies are required to provide places for depositing daily takings.
-The Swedish Post and Telecom Agency supervises the banks' compliance with their obligations.
-If a Swedish institute fails to fulfil its obligations, Finansinspektionen (the Swedish Financial Supervisory Authority) may intervene against the institute by deciding on an injunction and a penalty fee.

 Was this information helpful?
 After your answear a textbox appears